vpourfaraj/lobsterCatch0.1/README.md

 "# lobsterCatch"
-# Connecting Rstudio to git!!
+# Is a package that we are developing to simulate models of catch processes in American lobster fishery